Atraumatic tooth extraction

 tooth extraction using an atraumatic method, which makes the treatment minimally invasive and ensures faster and better healing.

-removal, collagen pivot, membrane, and sewing.
+removal, collagen plug, membrane, and sewing.

-Surgical extension of the crown
+Surgical lengthening of the crown

 removal of excess gum tissue to lengthen the appearance of the gums and sculpt the gingival line.